One Missed Call (2008 film)

 One Missed Call is a 2008 supernatural horror film directed by Eric Valette and written by Andrew Klavan.
 An international co-production between the United States, the United Kingdom, Japan and Germany, it is a remake of the 2003 Japanese film of the same name directed by Takashi Miike, which itself was based on the Yasushi Akimoto novel Chakushin Ari.
 The film stars Shannyn Sossamon, Edward Burns, Ana Claudia Talancón, Ray Wise and Azura Skye.

 The film was released in North America on January 4, 2008.
-Despite being a moderate box office success, the film was overwhelmingly panned by film critics, with many regarding it as the worst J-horror remake to be released.
+Despite being a moderate box office success, the film was panned by film critics, with many regarding it as the worst J-horror remake to be released.
 It became the worst-reviewed film of 2008, receiving a 0% rating approval on Rotten Tomatoes and winning a Moldy Tomato Award on the same site.